juliuskrah/juliuskrah.github.io/_drafts/dynamic-job-scheduling-with-quartz-and-spring.md

 These are the dependencies needed for Quartz with Spring integration.

 ## Scope
-By the end of this post we will be able to schedule `Quartz` jobs dynamically using a REST API.
+By the end of this post we will be able to schedule `Quartz` jobs dynamically to send emails using a REST API.
-We will create `create` jobs:
+We will `create` jobs:

 ```java
 //